Information about leasehold homes

 What is Leasehold?

-To put it simply, leasehold ownership is like a long tenancy.
-Your lease will give you the right to occupy and use the home for a longer period – or the ‘term’ of the lease – which will usually be for 99 or 125 years.
+To put it simply, leasehold ownership is a long tenancy.
+Your lease will give you the right to occupy and use the home for a longer period – or the ‘term’ of the lease.
+To date, the terms for Shared Ownership leases have been for 99 or 125 years but under the new Shared Ownership model as part of the government’s Affordable Homes Programme, it is expected that leases will be extended to 999 years as standard.
 The home can be bought or sold during that time.

 The term of the lease will be fixed at the very beginning, therefore decreasing in length each year.
 Therefore, if it were not for inflation, the value of the flat would diminish over time until the eventual expiry of the lease, when the flat returns to the landlord, although this is subject to some rights to remain as a tenant in certain circumstances.
 The landlord can be a person or company, including a housing association or local authority.